 So what can you do to help?
 Healthcare providers and others can and should attempt to guarantee the safety of the patient-victim.
 Contact security at the healthcare center or contact the local police if there's a real possibility that the patient won't be safe upon returning home.
 Also, try to enroll the patient in a counseling service of some kind.
 There are resources available through most hospitals, and some resources available outside of hospitals, too.

-Consider Getting Legal Assistance With Your Domestic Violence Case
+Consider Getting Legal Assistance With Mandatory Reporting of Domestic Violence

-If you've been the victim of domestic violence or are in a position to report an incident of domestic violence, it's critical to take action as soon as possible.
-In many instances, the domestic violence incidents recur and can get progressively worse.
-If you want to learn more about reporting domestic violence as well as other options available to you, you should contact a family law attorney in your neighborhood.
+If you're in a position to report an incident of domestic violence, it's critical to take action as soon as possible.
+In many instances, the domestic violence incidents recur and can get progressively worse and you could face criminal charges for failing to report.
+If you want to learn more about mandatory reporting of domestic violence, you should contact a family law attorney in your neighborhood.